Dr Marcia Vera Espinoza

 In 2014 I was awarded one of eight SIID-ESRC fellowships to be part of the project Latin American Perspectives on the Post-2015 Development Agenda that aimed to identify the main priorities, barriers and opportunities that the SDGs agenda represented for the region.
 Previously, I was research assistant in the ID100 project, a participatory exercise that contributed to the discussion on the post-2015 development agenda through the identification of 100 key questions in international development.

-- Geddes, A., Vera Espinoza, M., Hadj-Abdou, L. and Brumat L. (eds) (forthcoming 2019) The Dynamics of Regional Migration Governance.
+- Geddes, A., Vera Espinoza, M., Hadj-Abdou, L. and Brumat L. (eds) (2019) The Dynamics of Regional Migration Governance.
 Cheltenham: Edward Elgar Publishing.

 Peer reviewed journal articles